 In March 1892, Edwardes and George Musgrove arranged for a tour of some of the London Gaiety regulars, including Maud in a supporting role, to take “Faust Up to Date” on tour to Australia.
 The London Gaiety Burlesque Company (note how often the name changed) first performed in Melbourne in May.
 Four months later the company wrapped in Sydney and headed for home.
 It had been a success.
 On the eve of the show’s closing, the Sydney Referee reported “‘Faust Up to Date’ at Her Majesty’s still draws the people, fills the exchequer, and promotes hilarity.”
 Interestingly, Maud sought no personal publicity and made no public comments during this first trip back to the city of her birth.

 1893 saw some dramatic changes.
 In early April the news reached her that ex-husband Andrew Burrell Hayley had died.
 She did not regain custody of her son from Hayley’s family, but following this event she seemed to find her voice and her place in the world.
 Later in the year she took a leading role as Alma Somerset in George Edwardes’ new production “A Gaiety Girl”, alongside Marie Studholme and Decima Moore.
 While a few reviewers felt the leading role required her to do little more than look “exceedingly handsome,” other reviewers were effusive in their praise.
-At the same time she wrote and performed a short one act sketch for the theatre, and it was performed as a matinee at the Gaiety Theatre in early July 1894.
+At the same time she wrote and appeared in a short one act sketch for the theatre, and it was performed as a matinee at the Gaiety Theatre in early July 1894.
 “A Successful Mission,” concerns Alice Gray, a burlesque actress (played by Hobson), and John Winton, a conservative vestryman (played by George Mudie) who attempts to convince Gray to discourage his love-lorn son’s attentions – to the point of offering her money to shun him.
 Of course, by the end, he discovers she is an admirable philanthropist and more than honourable.
 “Brightly written and neatly condensed, it was amusing and effective… and acted with much spirit” reported The Illustrated Sporting and Dramatic News.
 One cannot help wondering whether there was a strong element of personal experience being recounted here!

 In September 1894, “A Gaiety Girl” was taken on tour.
 It opened in New York that month, had moved on to San Francisco and then on to Australia by June 1895.
 Finally, Maud Hobson freely discussed her Melbourne birth and talked at length about her time in Honolulu, with her “late husband”.
 One Sydney journalist described her thus; “a young lady tall and most divinely fair” She told the same journalist “I, who am a native of Australia…feel that in coming to this country I am just visiting my own folks.”
 And she went on in this celebratory tone for the entire tour.

 Maud as part of a large photo spread in The Pictorial Australian, 1 April 1895, shown here with company members Cecil Hope and Harry Monkhouse.
-Fellow cast member Decima Moore married Cecil Hope in 1894 in New York while on tour (Hope was another former army officer whose real name was Cecil Ainslie Walker-Leigh) but like Maud and Hayley, they divorced a few years later.
+Fellow cast member Decima Moore married Cecil Hope in 1894 in New York while on tour (Hope was another former army officer whose real name was Cecil Ainslie Walker-Leigh) and like Maud and Hayley, they divorced a few years later.
 Monkhouse died in 1900, after being declared bankrupt.
 Via National Library of Australia’s Trove.

 While she was in Australia (and two years after Hayley’s death), a convoluted account of Maud’s relationship with Captain Armstrong appeared in some western US papers.
 This suggested that she had divorced Hayley herself, first, in the US, on the grounds of cruelty, and then had married Armstrong, only to find these arrangements were not recognised in the UK.
 Someone very well acquainted with her circumstances had written or provided the story.
 This writer cannot find the story in any Colorado papers, but more than thirty syndicated papers in nearby Kansas carried it.
+Following this brief outing, the story disappeared.

 At the end of October 1895, the company departed Australia for England.
 The rather underwhelming 1896 travel book, “Round the World with A Gaiety Girl,” documents the successful trip.